shmouses/EELSpecNet/README.md

 ## Technical Details

+> **Note on Figures**: As the author of the [open access paper published in Scientific Reports](https://www.nature.com/articles/s41598-022-22264-3) under Creative Commons Attribution 4.0 International License, I have the right to use and share these figures.
+All figures are from the original publication and are properly attributed.

 ### Background

 EELSpecNet addresses key challenges in hyperspectral imaging techniques, particularly in electron energy loss spectroscopy (EELS).
 The main challenges include: